dfinity/interface-spec/spec/index.md

 A synchronous update call, also known as a "call and await", is a type of update call where the replica will respond with a certificate if the call completes within one execution round.

-The purpose of the synchronous call endpoint is to allow the user to get a certificate with response from the IC.
-This means that if a certificate is returned, the user __does not need to poll__ (using [`read_state`](#http-read-state) requests) to determine the result of the call.
+The purpose of the synchronous call endpoint is to give the user a certified response for their canister call.
+This means that if a certificate is returned, then the user __does not need to poll__ (using [`read_state`](#http-read-state) requests) to determine the result of the call.

 A certificate is returned by the IC to the user if: